electricimp/examples/Intro to Squirrel Applications/Ex1 - Reading A Sensor/README.md

 ## What You Learn

 * How to use Electric Imp libraries
-* How to configure a sensor and take sychonous readings
+* How to configure a sensor and take synchronous readings
 * How to send data between device and agent
 * How to send data to Initial State